 Pharaoh Ahmose I (Musée du Louvre)

 Ahmose’s wife was Nefertari, and she was also his sister or half-sister.
 She had given him an heir, Amenhotep I (also called Amenophis I), who succeeded his father and reigned over Egypt for about 21 years, from 1526 BCE to 1506 BCE.
 He was influenced by his mother who was regent when he reigned, and must have died at a rather young age, as all his representations show him as a young Pharaoh.
+This explains why, in the Bible, Joseph calls himself as a father for Pharaoh (Genesis 45:8)

 This context better explains the meeting between Jacob and Pharaoh.
 The latter was still a young boy, who had only been reigning for 3-4 years (Jacob came down to Egypt in the second year of the famine, in 1522 BCE), and his mother was the regent.
 Jacob behaved in front of this young Pharaoh as a 130 years old patriarch, and Jacob blessed him as a father (or grandfather) would have blessed a son.
 It is also remarkable that the text mentions twice Jacob blessed Pharaoh.